 Passive Investing refers to investing in index funds and ETF’s and utilizing a buy and hold strategy for the most part.
 Even during market dips, passive investors keep buying and holding on schedule.
 Passive investors typically use a method called Dollar Cost Averaging.
 This means you are purchasing the funds you are interested on a regular schedule, whether the market price is up or down.
 By consistently following this method, your cost to invest is averaged out.

-So, How Do I Invest?
+So, How Do I Invest in Canada?

 Here is the simplest breakdown of the step by step process to begin investing in Canada.